 8. Bicheno, Tasmania

-But Bicheno is a great little town and a haven for adventurous travelers, offering everything from deep sea fishing and penguin tours to scenic walks and motorcycle adventures.
-Its ideal location make Bicheno a perfect destination for those looking to experience the Freycinet National Park without paying the inflated prices in Swansea or Coles Bay.
+But Bicheno is a great little town and a haven for adventurous travelers, offering everything from deep sea fishing and penguin tours (check out this tour option – they put the welfare of the penguins first!) to scenic walks and motorcycle adventures.
+Its ideal location makes Bicheno a perfect destination for those looking to experience the Freycinet National Park without paying the inflated prices in Swansea or Coles Bay.

 Like this post?
 Pin it for later!

 Is your favourite beach town on the list?